info-com/zenya-api-docs/source/classify-keywords.rst

 well as a "result_uri" pointing to the result set.
 If the result set is not yet completed, the GET call will return a 202 HTTP Status-Code (:rfc:`2616#section-10.2.3`).

+*There is a limit of 1,000 keywords per call.*

 Resource URL
 ^^^^^^^^^^^^
 :api_url:`classify/keywords`